sdss/python_template/docs/sphinx/index.rst

 Using the template
 ------------------

-Once cookiecut, the resulting directory is a totally functional, if very simple, Python package.
-It can be installed by running ``python setup.py install``.
+Once cookiecutter, the resulting directory is a totally functional, if very simple, Python package.
+If during the setup you told cookiecutter to install the new python package, then your new package should already be importable in python, and ready to use.
+If you answered no, then it can be installed by running ``python setup.py install``.
 Alternatively, you can add the path to the template ``python`` directory to your ``$PYTHONPATH`` environment variable.

 If during the setup you told cookiecutter to connect the new product to GitHub, your git remote should already be set.
 You can confirm it by doing ``git remote -a``.
 You still need to create the GitHub repository.
 To do so, got to https://github.com/sdss/ (or any other organisation where you want to upload your code) and create a new repository with the name of the new product.